 Geneva Semester Program at Webster University

-If you're intrigued by the idea of studying abroad in Florence, Italy, your first step is simple: get more information!
-Kent State is ready to answer your questions about our education abroad program in Florence.
-Read more below if you want to learn about the orientation process, social activities, and housing for Florence.
+If you're intrigued by the idea of studying abroad in Geneva, Switzerland, your first step is simple: get more information!
+Kent State is ready to answer your questions about our education abroad program in Geneva, If you want to discover the orientation process, course and housing for Geneva; read more below.

 Before you leave and upon your arrival in Geneva, you'll participate in an orientation that is designed to help you make the most out of your study abroad experience.
 In orientation, your goals will be to...

 - Orient yourself to the city of Geneva

 - Develop the awareness you need to observe and learn from different cultures